 David J. Smith’s work spans the fields of career education, peacebuilding, humanitarian education, conflict resolution, and civic and global education.
 He has over 30 years’ experience as an educational consultant, lawyer, mediator, professor, trainer, senior program officer, senior manager, career coach, speaker, and author.
 David supports educators, youth, and professionals in developing initiatives advancing civic, educational, and peacebuilding awareness.
 He is a trained facilitator who has assisted organizations in strategic planning.
 David also works with groups and individuals in need of career coaching, mediation, and conflict engagement assistance.
-He has worked with over 500 colleges around the U.S. and has given nearly 600 talks on peacebuilding, career awareness, humanitarian education, conflict resolution, and international education.
+He has worked with over 800 colleges around the U.S. and has given nearly 1,000 talks on peacebuilding, career awareness, humanitarian education, conflict resolution, and international education.

-He is the president and founder of the Forage Center for Peacebuilding and Humanitarian Education, Inc., a 501c3 not-for-profit that offers experiential learning opportunities for students and professionals.
+He is the president and co-founder of the Forage Center for Peacebuilding and Humanitarian Education, Inc., a 501c3 not-for-profit that offers experiential learning opportunities for students and professionals.
 He was formerly a senior program officer and manager of national outreach at the U.S. Institute of Peace.
-He has taught at Harford Community College, Goucher College, Towson University, Georgetown University, Drexel University, and at the School for Conflict Analysis and Resolution at George Mason University.
-David was a founding member of the Harford County (Maryland) Community Mediation Commission.
+He has taught at Harford Community College, Goucher College, Towson University, Georgetown University, Drexel University, and currently at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University and the School of International Service at American University.
 While practicing law in Towson, Maryland, he also engaged in family mediation.

 His consulting clients have included the Fulbright Association, where he led its diversity initiative, and Street Law, Inc., where he spearheaded its community college efforts.
-David is a member of the PCDN Global’s Career Advisory Panel and serves on the board of directors of the National Capital Area Chapter of the Fulbright Association.
+David is a member of the PCDN Global’s Career Advisory Panel and is the past president of the National Capital Area Chapter of the Fulbright Association.
 He is an official member of Forbes Coaches Council and a member of the National Career Development Association.

 David is the author of Legal Research and Writing (Cengage, 1996), editor of Peacebuilding in Community Colleges: A Teaching Resource (USIP Press, 2013), and author of Peace Jobs: A Student’s Guide to Starting a Career Working for Peace (Information Age Publishing, 2016).
 David is co-author of USIP Special Report 246 Graduate Education and Professional Practice in International Peace and Conflict (August 2010).
-He has published in Career Convergence Magazine, Chronicle of Higher Education, Inside Higher Education, LinkedIn Pulse, Conflict Resolution Quarterly, Community College Journal, Community College Daily, Journal of Peace Education, Forbes.com, Huffington Post, The New York Times, The Korea Herald, Arizona Daily Sun, The Gulf Today (UAE), South Florida Sun-Sentinel, and The Baltimore Sun.
+He has published in Career Convergence Magazine, Chronicle of Higher Education, Inside Higher Education, LinkedIn Pulse, Conflict Resolution Quarterly, Community College Journal, Community College Daily, Journal of Peace Education, Forbes.com, Mediate.com, Huffington Post, The New York Times, The Korea Herald, Arizona Daily Sun, South Florida Sun-Sentinel, and The Baltimore Sun.